 Internal evidence paints its own air of suspicion.
 The Qur’an states repeatedly that the prophet of Islam did no miracles (surah 30:58), and that one of the primary criticisms of Muhammad was that he could do no miracles (surahs 6:37, 10:20, 13:27).
 The miracle of Islam was to be the divine origin of the Qur’an itself (surah 29:51).
 However, by the time of Ibn Ishaq’s biography Muhammad was busy performing many miracles!
 He was multiplying food for hungry hordes, miraculously restoring injured eyes, drawing water from dry ground, and shooting out lightning from a pickaxe.
 All of these accounts contradict the Qur’an.
 If they were true then why weren’t they included in the Qur’an and proving Muhammad’s status as divine prophet?
 This would then mean we cannot trust the Qur’an.
 If they are false then we cannot trust Ibn Ishaq.
 In addition, many of these stories sound vaguely similar to the miracles of Jesus Christ as found in the New Testament.
 It is clear that the process of mythologising the past was well underway by the time the first biography was written.
 The 150 year gap was too long to find and record the truth.

 Criticism of a more theological kind also comes from within the modern Muslim academic community.
 Here are some of their concerns.
-First, Ibn Ishaq was a Shi’a favouring Ali over all the other contenders to the caliphate.
-Big mistake.
-Second, he held the view that man has free will which contrary to the Quran’s teachings.
+First, Ibn Ishaq was from the Shi’a side of Islam, favouring Ali over all the other contenders to the caliphate.
+That’s a big credibility problem if you are a Sunni Muslim.
+Second, he held the view that man has free will, which contrary to the Quran’s teachings.
 Third, his chains of transmissions, the list of authorities who were keepers of the oral history who were called the Isnad, were defective because he didn’t name them all.
-Fourth, he used reports of traditions gathered from Jewish sources.
-Another big mistake.
+Fourth, he used reports of traditions gathered from Jewish sources, another big mistake.
 Fifth, his report about Muhammad’s first revelation contradicts all the other Hadith literature.
-Sixth, there are several stories in Ibn Ishaq which are never found in the rest of the Hadith literature.
+Sixth, there are several stories in Ibn Ishaq’s writings which are never found in the rest of the Hadith literature.

 Modern historians, such as J.G.
 Jansen (The Gospel according to Ibn Ishaq), have found that none of the contents of Ibn Ishaq’s works are confirmed by external sources, inscriptions or archaeological material.
 None.
 He also found that verifying testimonies from non-Muslim contemporaries do not exist.
 This includes any reference to Mecca.